AllskyTeam/allsky/README.md

 			* **Auto White Balance**, **Red Balance**, and **Blue Balance** are now available for day and night.
 			* **Frames to Skip** for day and night determine how many initial auto-exposure frames to ignore when starting Allsky, while the auto-exposure algorithm homes in on the correct exposure.
 These frames are often over or under exposed so not worth saving anyhow.
 			* **Consistent Delays** determines whether or not the time between the start of exposures will be consistent (current behavior) or not.
 When enabled, the time between images is the maximum exposure time plus the delay you set.
-			* **External Overlays** determines if the text overlay (exposure, time, etc.) should be done in the capture program or by an external program that has **significanly** more capabilities (see below).  **NOTE**: the default will change to the external program in a future release, and after that the "internal" overlay will be removed.
+			* **Overlay Method** determines if the text overlay (exposure, time, etc.) should be done in the legacy capture program or by an external module that has **significanly** more capabilities (see below).  **NOTE**: the default will change to the external module in a future release, and after that the legacy overlay method will be removed.
 			* **Cooling** and **Target Temp.** (ZWO only) now have separate settings for day and night.
 			* **Aggression** (ZWO only) determines how much of a calculated exposure change should be applied.
 This helps smooth out brightness changes, for example, when a car's headlights appear in one frame.
 			* **Gamma** (ZWO only) changes the contrast of an image.
 It is only supported by a few cameras; for those that don't, the `AUTO_STRETCH` setting can produce a similar effect.